ianl-terawe/academy/hpc/throughput/gromacs_batch.md

 ## Running GROMACS Throughput Workloads via Azure Batch

 GROMACS has been introduced in previous sections.
-The emphasis here is running a typical GROMACS workload via Azure Batch.
+The emphasis here is running a simple GROMACS workload via Azure Batch.

 Representative benchmarks are available from the Max Planck Institute for Multidisciplinary Sciences [here](https://www.mpinat.mpg.de/grubmueller/bench).
 From this site, two, standard benchmarks have been retrieved as follows: